-Transportation Coor tion Coordination Cound dination Council and sup ad Region. - Strate egy Action Progress Notes 6.1: and Regi Cooi tinuously implement tasks identified by onal Transportation rdination Council update annually.
+Goal 6: Regional Transportation Coordination Council: Continue to convene Regional Transportation Coordination Council and support coordination of transit projects across the Arrowhead Region.
+Strat egy Action Progress Notes 6.1: and Regi Coo tinuously implement tasks identified by onal Transportation rdination Council update annually.
 Continue to provide organization support to the regional network of transit providers and stakeholders.
 Full RTCC meets every other month.

-collaboration betwe sportation and Health Ca en health care facilities a ders.
-Strat egy Action Progress Notes 7.1: state impa as a cate community and e leaders on the act of transportation social determinant ealth.
+Goal 7: Intersection of Trans sportation and Health Ca are: Increase communic ation and collaboration betwe en health care facilities a and hospitals with priva ite transportation provi Strat Action Progress Notes 7.1: state impa as a cate community and e leaders on the act of transportation social determinant ealth.
 Participate in local and state public meetings.
 Provide action items including advocacy for legislation supporting transportation access.
 RTCC staff and council members attend meeting, planning events, conferences, and other activities with opportunities to educate and engage with community and state leaders.
-7.2: com strat for a tran from facil age in prehensive planning regies to advocate access sportation to and health care ities, hospitals, and sted living facilities.
+7.2: com strat for a tran from facil age in prehensive planning tegies to advocate access sportation to and health care ities, hospitals, and sted living facilities.
 Maintain health care member representative(s) on the RTCC.
-7.3: poss tran gaps tran ore the impact and ible solutions for sportation service during off hours of sit and volunteer er services.
+7.3: poss tran gaps tran ore the impact and sible solutions for sportation service during off hours of sit and volunteer services.
 Engage with hospital staff that previously reported issues and gauge level of current need.

-7.4 tech crea incre acce strea tran ide facilitation and nical assistance to ting partnerships to ease transportation ss.
-Maintain amlined sportation ctory.
-Engage with hospitals and health care social worker or discharge planners.
-Paper and web- based transportation directory have been developed.
+7.4 Provide facilitation and Engage with hospitals Paper and web- technical assistance to and health care social based creating partnerships to worker or discharge transportation increase transportation planners. directory have been access.
+Maintain developed. streamlined transportation directory.